OffchainLabs/decentralized-timeboost-spec/README.md

   The inclusion lists from multiple rounds can be processed concurrently, however the results must be emitted from the ordering phase in round order.

   An honest member sorts the transactions and bundles in the inclusion list as follows:

   - order all priority transactions or bundles ahead of all non-priority transactions
   - among the priority transactions or bundles, order according to the sequence number given by the priority controller, then break up each bundle into its constituent transactions (by SSZ-decoding the payload as a List[List, 1048576], 1024]), maintaining the order from the bundle
   - among the non-priority transactions, order according to Hash(seed || sender address), breaking remaining ties by nonce (increasing), breaking remaining ties by Hash(contents)
   - among the delayed-inbox transactions, order by arrival order in the L1 inbox

   At this point, the ordering phase waits until the ordering phases of all previous rounds have completed, and then:

   - Pushes the transactions in order, and timestamped with the consensus timestamp from their inclusion list, into the input queue of the block building engine.
-  - If the delayed inbox index of this round is P and the delayed inbox index of the previous round was Q, then push the delayed inbox transactions in the interval (Q, P], in increasing order by index, into the input queue of the block building engine.
+  - Push the indices in the consensus delayed inbox index sequence,  in increasing order, into the input queue of the block building engine.
 (Note that the interval might be empty.)

   This completes the ordering phase for the round.

   <u>State and recovery for the ordering phase</u>

   Each round of the ordering phase is self-contained, and there is no state that needs to be remembered from one round to the next.
 So a member can execute the ordering phase for any round for which it knows the correct result of the decryption phase.

 **Block building engine**